 Q: What's your typical work process?

-A: Make sure to eat breakfast, drink coffee, objectively listen to the rough mix with a few different perspectives, then TACKLE the mix with everything I have in my soul.
-I like to start immediately after listening to the demo since my ears are unbiased and I know exactly how I want things to sound.
+A: Make sure to eat breakfast, drink caffeine, listen to a few favorite reference tracks and then objectively listen to the rough mix with a few different perspectives, then TACKLE the mix with everything I have in my soul.
+I like to start immediately after listening to the demo since my ears are unbiased and I know exactly what needs to be done.